parlaynu/hue-utilities/README.md

 things like lights being turned on and off, motion detection from the motion sensors as well as temperature and ambient light levels.

-The system uses zeroconf to locate the bridge so it's about as easy to use as it can be.
+The system uses zeroconf to locate the bridge - if you app can find the bridge on your network, then these utilties will as well.

 There are also some helper tools to register applications and create configuration files and also to list information about the bridge and the devices.